jyotivish08/Portfolio/README.md

 # Portfolio
-this is a very basic portfolio, anyone can take an example and from this portfolio.
+this is simple basic portfolio, anyone can take an example and from this portfolio.